ACINQ/phoenix/BUILD.md

 ### Build the Android app

-Open the entire phoenix-kmm project in Android Studio, then build the application.
+Open the entire phoenix project in Android Studio, then build the application.
 Note that the Android app uses Jetpack compose, which currently requires Android Studio Canary.
 Using a regular Android Studio release may cause issues.

 ## Troubleshooting

 ### lightning-kmp versions

-Make sure that the lightning-kmp version that phoenix-kmm depends on is the same that the lightning-kmp version you are building.
+Make sure that the lightning-kmp version that phoenix depends on is the same that the lightning-kmp version you are building.
 Your local lightning-kmp repository may not be pointing to the version that phoenix-kmm requires.

-Phoenix-kmm defines its lightning-kmp version in `phoenix-shared/build.gradle.kts`, with `val lightningkmpVersion = "xxx"`.
+Phoenix defines its lightning-kmp version in `phoenix-shared/build.gradle.kts`, with `val lightningkmpVersion = "xxx"`.

 If this value is `snapshot` it means that the current phoenix `master` branch is in development and depends on a floating version of lightning-kmp.
 In that case, there may be API changes in lightning-kmp and build may fail.
-In that case, you can checkout a tag of phoenix-kmm, which will always use a stable, tagged version of lightning-kmp.
+In that case, you can checkout a tag of phoenix, which will always use a stable, tagged version of lightning-kmp.